 Mastering is often a difficult process to describe, though I like to define it as the final stage in the creative process and the beginning of the distribution process.
 A critical component of recorded sound for decades, mastering ensures an unbiased pair of trained ears triple-checks your record before it is sent to distributors.
 This is where any problem areas, unwanted artifacts, and issues of volume are addressed, along with a light amount of creative polishing – always directed by the artist’s vision – to present the music in its best form.

 This is the first and in many ways most essential component of the mastering process.
-With iZotope’s RX 7 and Metric Halo's SpectraFoo, your music will be checked through every type of meter imaginable to ensure the utmost fidelity upon release.
+With iZotope RX, SPL HawkEye, and Metric Halo's SpectraFoo, your music will be checked through every type of meter imaginable to ensure the utmost fidelity upon release.
 I will use a variety of spectrographs, oscilloscopes, and level gauges to get a complete picture of the width, depth, dynamic range, and frequency spectrum of your mix.
 In conjunction with our discussions together, this will allow me to get a clear idea of where you’d like your recording to go and how I can best use my skills to assist you.

-Using state-of-the-art hardware and software equalizers, your track will be filtered for any troubling frequencies resulting from unchecked errors in the recording or mixing processes.
-At the same time, EQ will be subtly used to transform the stereo image or reshape the transients in your record in accordance with your artistic vision, adding presence to vocals in one track and providing clarity to an 808 sub bass in another.
-This is done on an extremely small scale where adjustments are sometimes made in tenths of decibels on individual frequency bands; such tiny changes can in fact drastically improve the character of an instrument and the overall tonal balance of your music.
+Using state-of-the-art hardware and software equalizers (GML, Dangerous Music, FabFilter), your track will be filtered for any troubling frequencies resulting from unchecked errors in the recording or mixing processes.
+At the same time, EQ (and other complementary tools) can be subtly used to transform the stereo image or reshape the transients in your record in accordance with your artistic vision, adding presence to vocals in one song and providing clarity to an 808 sub bass in another.
+This is done on an extremely small scale where adjustments are made in tenths of decibels on individual frequency bands; such tiny changes can in fact drastically improve the character and tonal balance of your music.